Bachelor of Speech Pathology (Honours) - CB87

 It is recommended that students have had at least one class in a biological science during high school.

-Speech pathology is an exciting career that will enable you the opportunity to work with people across the lifespan.
 Completing the Bachelor of Speech Pathology (Honours) at CQUniversity will equip you with valuable skills to enable you to work with people of all ages who have communication or swallowing difficulties.
 Your education and training will include a broad range of disciplines such as psychology, medical sciences and linguistics and phonetics, designed to ensure you graduate work-ready.

 Completing placements in a variety of practice settings during your studies will enable you to gain valuable practical experience before you enter the workforce.
 This includes being part of a multidisciplinary team at the purpose-built Allied Health Clinic at CQUniversity Rockhampton where you will learn alongside students from other disciplines including occupational therapy, physiotherapy and oral health.